 These are resources for our Fabrangen members.
 If you have suggestions for additional items to add to this list, please let Elena Rodriguez know.

-Marsha Rozenblit and Manny Thorne are the current contacts for our bereavement committee.
+Marsha Rozenblit and Manny Thorne are the current contacts for our Funeral Practices Committee,

 You can reach Marsha via email at bereavement@fabrangen.org or by phone at 301-351-0325.